 As set out above, certain members may appoint a designee to serve in his or her position on the Tift County Board of Health.
 The designee may not change from meeting to meeting.
-Prior to serving and voting as a member of the Tift Board of Health, the designee will be sworn into office by the Tift County Probate Judge.
+Prior to serving and voting as a member of the Tift Board of Health, the designee will be sworn into office by the Tift County Probate Judge or any other person appropriately authorized to administer such oath.
 Reappointment to additional terms on the Board is the prerogative of the appointing agency depending on their respective rules or practices.

 3.2 CHIEF EXECUTIVE OFFICER